Turunmaa-class gunboat: History

 In 1985–86 both ships were refitted, and the entire fire-control and communications systems were updated.
 Karjala has been berthed since 2002 at the maritime museum Forum Marinum in Turku as a museum ship next to Suomen Joutsen.
-Turunmaa was stripped of armaments and served as a floating machine shop and training ship for Satakunta Polytechnics.
+Turunmaa was stripped of armaments and served as a floating machine shop and training ship for Satakunta Polytechnic.
 Currently Turunmaa is being refitted for civilian use.
 Neither vessel is currently owned by the Finnish Navy.

 The ships were ordered in 1963, launched in 1968, commissioned in 1969 and decommissioned in 2002.
 The lead vessel was named after the turuma frigates serving in the Archipelago Fleet in the 18th and 19th centuries.